uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 ## Creating a Key Pair

 A Key Pair is required for SSH access to OpenStack instances for security reasons.
+To use a Key Pair and SSH, you will need to [Install an SSH Client](./cloud_remote_access.md#install-an-ssh-client) on your local machine.

 Key Pairs are security devices used to authenticate and connect to a remote machine, like Cheaha or cloud.rc instances, and use [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to encrypt the connection.
 As the name suggests, there are two parts: a public key which is placed on the remote machine, and a private key which is kept secret on your personal machine.

+While key pairs can be reused between instances, we highly recommend using a new key pair with each instance to minimize risk if a private key becomes compromised.
+See [Good Practices](#good-practices) for more information.

 There are two ways to create a key pair: